Chlordiazepoxide and Clidinium CapsulesPronunciation

 Chlordiazepoxide and Clidinium Capsules Dosage and Administration

-Because of the varied individual responses to tranquilizers and anticholinergics, the optimum dosage of Chlordiazepoxide Hydrochloride/Clidinium Bromide varies with the diagnosis and response of the individual patient.
-The dosage therefore should be individualized for maximum beneficial effects.
-The usual maintenance dose is 1 or 2 capsules, 3 or 4 times a day administered before meals and at bedtime.
+Because of the varied individual responses to tranquilizers and anticholinergics, the optimum dosage of Chlordiazepoxide Hydrochloride and Clidinium Bromide Capsules varies with the diagnosis and response of the individual patient.
+The dosage, therefore, should be individualized for maximum beneficial effects.
+The usual maintenance dose is 1 or 2 capsules orally, 3 or 4 times a day administered before meals and at bedtime.

 Dosage should be limited to the smallest effective amount to preclude the development of ataxia, oversedation or confusion.
-The initial dose should not exceed 2 Chlordiazepoxide Hydrochloride/Clidinium Bromide capsules per day, to be increased gradually as needed and tolerated.
+The initial dose should not exceed 2 Chlordiazepoxide Hydrochloride and Clidinium Bromide Capsules per day, to be increased gradually as needed and tolerated.

 How is Chlordiazepoxide and Clidinium Capsules Supplied